 However, if you rather not deal with foundation oxidation after purchasing a foundation it is highly recommended you get a foundation sample then use it with different products under different circumstances to test how the foundation reacts to your skin before purchasing.

 Sampling Drugstore Foundations

-Sampling drugstore foundations is not always possible.
+Sampling drugstore foundations are not always possible.
 In most cases, you can get a sample of a department store foundation a lot easier than a sample of a drugstore foundation or beauty store foundation.
 So how do you sample drugstore foundation before purchasing?
-First step is going to the store and ask, yes ask.
+The first step is going to the store and ask, yes ask.
 If there are no samples available in the foil packs or on display, then purchase the foundation from a store with a return policy.
 Some stores will work with you because they understand how difficult it is to color match when samples aren’t available.

 Drugstore Foundations Oxidation

-Ranking for commonly used drugstore foundations on the scale of 1-5 with 5 being highest level of foundation oxidation.
+Ranking for commonly used drugstore foundations on the scale of 1-5 with 5 being the highest level of foundation oxidation.

 - L’Oréal Paris True Match Super-Blendable Makeup

 - CoverGirl Queen Collection All Day Flawless Foundation